TheodorEmanuelsson/BitcoinGARCH/README.md

 # BitcoinGARCH
 Project in Statistics: Timeseries analysis (STAH14) at Lund University.
-The project it about Bitcoin price and returns, modelled using an AR-GARCH model.
+The project is about the price and returns of Bitcoin, modelled using an AR(1)-GARCH(1,1).

+Data is collected from https://www.coindesk.com/price/bitcoin